Wednesday, 30 June 2021

 5. Plant a tree, shrub or flowers and visit it

 Your loved one may be gone, but what if you could give back to the Earth in their memory?
 Plant life is a great way to pay tribute to your loved one.
 You have the option to plant a tree sapling or shrub, a flower bed, or even create an entire community garden with your loved one in mind.
 Some people place memorial stones around the garden or memorial trees they plant.
-Not only will the new plant life help to conserve energy and protect the environment but planting new life has shown to have fantastic mental health benefits as well!

 6. Create a memorial website or Facebook page